SkylineCommunications/dataminer-docs/connector-help/connector_help/Rohde__Schwarz_THU9_DVE.md

 ## About

-The information displayed in this driver is divided over seven pages:
+The information displayed in this connector is divided over seven pages:

 - **For the controller:**